Dino Crisis (video game): Plot

-In 2009, the Secret Operation Raid Team (SORT) sends an agent, Tom, to infiltrate a research facility on Ibis Island in disguise as a researcher.
+In 2009, the Secret Operation Raid Team (S.O.R.T.) sends an agent, Tom, to infiltrate a research facility on Ibis Island in disguise as a researcher.
 He learns that Dr. Edward Kirk, a world-renowned scientist who was reported dead three years ago, is leading a secret weapons project within the facility.
-SORT sends four agents (Regina, Gail, Rick, and Cooper) to acquire Kirk and return him to custody.
-The team arrives on the island under cover of darkness, dropping in via parachute.
+S.O.R.T. sends four agents (Regina, Gail, Rick, and Cooper) to search, apprehend, and acquire Kirk and return him to custody.
+The team arrives on the island under cover of darkness, dropping in via parachute from helicopter.
 Cooper is blown off course and lands in the jungle away from the others.
 Lost in the dark, he is chased down by a Tyrannosaurus rex and eaten unbeknownst to the rest of the team.
 The other three agents, unaware of his death, proceed with the mission.

 Once inside the base, the agents discover the eviscerated and partially devoured corpses of security personnel and scientists.
 After splitting up to restore power to the facility, Gail goes missing.
 Whilst searching for him, Regina is confronted by a Velociraptor.
 Re-uniting with Rick, the two determine it was the dinosaurs that caused the bloodbath at the base.
 Although their mission to recover Dr. Kirk still stands, it is now more important to signal for a rescue.
 Regina sets out to activate the main antenna to contact their airlift.
 On her way, she is attacked by another Velociraptor and is rescued by Gail, who then leaves to continue searching for Dr. Kirk.
 After restoring communications, Regina heads back to the control room and they receive a signal on their communicators.
 Believing it might be Cooper or Tom in trouble, Rick wants to investigate.
 Gail shoots down the idea, wanting to follow up on a closed-circuit television sighting that might have been Kirk.
 The player must choose which course of action to follow.

 If the player follows Gail, they go after an unknown man, but end up losing him.
 Rick then tells Regina that Tom's dead.
 If the player follows Rick, they come across Tom, badly injured and near death.
 Rick takes him to the medical room, however, a Velociraptor attacks them, but Tom sacrifices himself to kill it and save Rick.
 Later, Regina and the team manage to locate Kirk and apprehend him.
 As they are preparing to leave via helicopter, the T. rex returns and destroys the helicopter, forcing them to flee back into the base while Kirk manages to escape.
 Regina and Rick flee into the facility and locate keys to a watercraft, but find a vortex in the way of getting to it.
 Rick speculates this is the spacetime distortion that brought the dinosaurs back.
 The two split up to find an alternate route off the island, and Regina ends up being held at gunpoint by Dr. Kirk.
 He is about to kill her when the gun is shot out of his hand by Gail, and they arrest him again.